beyarkay/masters-thesis/src/04_methodology.md

 \ref{sec:02-artificial-neural-networks}) were implemented using the TensorFlow library \citep{martinabadiTensorFlowLargeScaleMachine2015} for the Python3 programming language \citep{vanrossumPythonReferenceManual2009}.
-Each FFNN is modelled as a sequence layers, where each layer performs a transformation on its input and provides output to the next layer.
+Each FFNN is modelled as a sequence of layers, where each layer performs a transformation on its input and provides output to the next layer.
 The input $20 \times 30$ matrix is flattened into a 600 dimensional vector before being passed to the FFNN.